-Safflower oil is a popular cooking oil made from the seeds of the safflower plant.
-Some research suggests it may have some health benefits when used in the diet and on the skin.
+Safflower oil is a popular cooking oil that comes from the seeds of the safflower plant.
+Some research suggests it may have some health benefits when people use it in the diet and on the skin.

 Safflower oil may be a more healthful option than olive oil when cooking at high temperatures, thanks to its high smoke point and neutral flavor.

 In this article, we list the top health benefits of safflower oil.
 We also discuss the effects of safflower oil for weight loss.

 Safflower oil offers a variety of potential benefits.
 Below, we discuss the evidence behind six key benefits of safflower oil:

 Safflower oil is made from the safflower plant.

 Safflower oil is a rich source of unsaturated fatty acids, including monounsaturated and polyunsaturated fats.

 The body needs these fats to function.
 Experts generally consider unsaturated fatty acids to be more healthful than saturated fats.